neizerth/ArkhamInvestigator/modules/chaos-odds/docs/algorithms.en.md

 ## What Does This System Do?

-### The Problem in Simple Terms
+### The Problem

-Imagine you have a bag of tokens (like in a board game).
+You have a bag of tokens.
 Each token has:
-- **A value** (e.g., +2, -1, 0) — a modifier that affects skill checks
+- **A value** (+2, -1, 0) — modifier for skill checks
-- **A "reveal" property** — some tokens require drawing additional tokens
+- **Additional draws (reveal)** — some tokens require drawing more tokens

+**What are tokens with additional draws:**
+In the game, some tokens require drawing additional tokens when drawn.
+For example:
+- Token "bless" with reveal=1 means: drew bless → need to draw 1 more token
+- Token "tablet" with reveal=2 means: drew tablet → need to draw 2 more tokens
+- In the fan scenario Strange Moons from The Dark Matter expansion, there's a token with reveal=2

+These tokens are called **tokens with additional draws** (or reveal tokens).
+Regular tokens have reveal=0 and don't require additional draws.

 **Question:** What are all possible final outcomes and their probabilities?

-### Example Problem
+### Example

-**Bag contains:**
+**Bag:**
-- 2 tokens "bless" (value +2, reveal=1) — if you draw bless, you must draw 1 more token
+- 2 tokens "bless" (value +2, reveal=1) — token with additional draws, requires drawing 1 more token
-- 1 token "curse" (value -2, reveal=1) — if you draw curse, you must draw 1 more token
+- 1 token "curse" (value -2, reveal=1) — token with additional draws, requires drawing 1 more token
-- 3 tokens "0" (value 0, reveal=0) — regular tokens, no requirements
+- 3 tokens "0" (value 0, reveal=0) — regular tokens without additional draws

 **What needs to be computed:**
-1. All possible final modifiers (e.g., +2, -2, +4, -4, 0, +2-2=0, etc.)
+1. All possible final modifiers (+2, -2, +4, -4, 0, +2-2=0, etc.)
 2. Probability of each modifier
 3. A 100×100 matrix: for each skill (0-99) and difficulty (0-99) combination — success probability

-### Why Is This Needed?
+### Why

-In the game, a player wants to know: "If I have skill 5 and the check difficulty is 3, what's my success probability?"
-The system precomputes this for all possible combinations.
+A player wants to know: "If I have skill 5 and difficulty 3, what's my success probability?"
+The system precomputes this for all combinations.

 ---